• Skip to primary navigation

 Bulgur pilaf ingredients

-The most important ingredient is bulgur, also known as bulgar.
+The most important ingredient is bulgur, also known as bulgar or burghul.
 For this recipe, we use coarse bulgur but medium or very coarse bulgur work fine too.
 But we never use fine bulgur to make pilaf.
 Fine bulgur is perfect to make bulgur lentil patties.

 The second most important ingredient is tomatoes.
 Use fresh ripe tomatoes and make sure to cook them long enough for the acidity to soften.